 From above command you can see there are many types of shell are listed.Actually there are still many shell which are not listed in my system.

-For eg. in list ksh is given but by default it is not installed in linux.
+For example in list ksh is given but by default it is not installed in Linux.
 Linux has default shell as bash.

-I have already installed ksh in my system by this method.
+We have already installed ksh in our system by this method.

 How user can temporarily change its shell